Last Updated on September 4, 2022 by Lawrence Berezin

 - Street cleaning rules are suspended

-- You don’t have to obey parking signs, unless they are in effect all days/all times or anytime
+- You don’t have to obey parking signs unless they are in effect 7-days per week.

-Do you know the origin of Labor Day in these United States?
+Do you know the origin of Labor Day in the United States?

 Pain causes change